This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - The merchant did not deliver the goods or services to you

-- The goods or services were not as described.
+- The goods or services were not as described, counterfeit or defective

 HOW TO REQUEST A CHARGEBACK

-Write to your financial institution (that issued your credit card) stating that:
+To request a chargeback, write to your financial institution (that issued your card) stating that:

-- You are requesting a chargeback of a transaction on your credit card
+- You are requesting a chargeback of a transaction on your credit or debit card

 - Give details of the transaction including the amount and the date